Superman (serial): Cast

 Alyn, Neill, Watkin, and Bond reprised their roles in the 1950 sequel, Atom Man vs. Superman.

-Noel Neill would return to the role of Lois Lane in 1953, replacing Phyllis Coates in the second through final (sixth) seasons of The Adventures of Superman, and would be the model for Metropolis, Illinois' 2010 Lois Lane statue.
+Ingram, Frost, Wescoatt, and Stader also returned in new roles.

 Production

 Republic Pictures tried twice to produce a Superman serial.
-The first attempt was replaced by Mysterious Doctor Satan (1940), when licensing negotiations with Superman publisher National Comics (later called DC Comics) failed.
-A second attempt was advertised for a 1941 release; but this time, two obstacles doomed production.
+The first attempt was replaced by Mysterious Doctor Satan (1940), when licensing negotiations with Superman publisher National Comics failed.
+A second attempt was advertised for a 1941 release, but this time, two obstacles doomed production.
 National Comics insisted on absolute control of the script and production, and the rights to Superman were already committed to the Paramount cartoon series.
 Sam Katzman acquired the live-action rights in 1947.
 He tried to sell them to Universal, but they no longer made serials by then.
 He also tried to sell to Republic, but they claimed that "a superpowerful flying hero would be impossible to adapt"—despite having already successfully done just that with Adventures of Captain Marvel in 1941.
 Also, Republic was no longer buying properties for adaptation by 1947.
 Columbia accepted the offer.

 Sam Katzman found Kirk Alyn after looking through photographs, but had a hard time selling the idea of casting Alyn to Whitney Ellsworth, National Comics' representative on the project.
 This was made even worse when Alyn came in for a screen test, sporting a goatee and moustache (as he was also shooting another project, a historical film).
 These initial reservations were eventually overcome, and Alyn got the part.
 Columbia's advertising claimed that it could not get an actor to fill the role, so it had "hired Superman himself", and Kirk Alyn was merely playing Clark Kent.

 George Plympton added a joke to script, substituting the Lone Ranger's "Hi-Yo Silver!" for the traditional "Up, up, and away".
 This did not survive in the script long enough to actually be filmed.
 The Superman costume was grey and brown, instead of blue and red, because those colors photographed better on black and white film.
 It was never explained why his costume is shown as red and green on the one-sheet posters.

-Episode 1, "Superman Comes to Earth", features a line delivered by Edward Cassidy (as Eben Kent) to Kirk Alyn (as foster son Clark Kent): "Because of these great powers - your speed and strength, your x-ray vision and super-sensitive hearing - you have a great responsibility".
-Fourteen years later, Stan Lee's Amazing Fantasy #15 introduced Spider-Man and popularized the motto, "With great power comes great responsibility".